sbb-design-systems/lyne-components/src/components/sbb-menu/readme.md

 # sbb-menu

-The `sbb-menu` is a component that you can attach to any element (trigger) to display a context menu.
+The `sbb-menu` is a component that can be attached to any element (trigger) to display a context menu.
 The menu appears on trigger left click.

 On mobile, the menu is displayed as a sheet with a backdrop;